City-of-Helsinki/smbackend/README.md

 ### Running the application

-Run application with `docker-compose up`
+Run application with `docker compose up`

 This will startup and bind local postgres, servicemap backend and servicemap frontend containers.